Rainiers climb out of early hole, beat Isotopes in 10th inning of slugfest

 The Tacoma Rainiers were down 5-0 after the first inning.
-They lead 11-5 in the fifth inning.
+They led 11-5 in the fifth inning.
 They finally beat the Isotopes 15-14 in 10 innings on Friday night in Albuquerque, N.M.

 Jake Fraley led the Rainiers, who had 20 hits, by going 4 for 5 with five RBI.
 Jose Lobaton was 4 for 5 with two RBI.